jackiehjm/stx-docs/doc/source/node_management/kubernetes/displaying-worker-host-information.rst

 Display Worker Host Information
 ===============================

 You can view worker host resources from the Horizon Web interface.
-You can also view data interface assignments graphically from Horizon.

 .. rubric:: |proc|